retaildevcrews/ngsa-asb/spikes/cluster-add-ons/app-of-apps-per-add-on/readme.md

     ``` bash
     #Connect to api server
     argocd login localhost:8080 --username admin --password <same_password_used_in_ui>
-    #You will need to run the following commands twice as they fail the first time with a certificate error
     argocd cluster add k3d-workload-cluster-1 --name workload-cluster-1 --insecure
     argocd cluster add k3d-workload-cluster-2 --name workload-cluster-2 --insecure
     argocd cluster add k3d-workload-cluster-3 --name workload-cluster-3 --insecure